Danny Formal: GT Racing

 As Wayne Taylor Racing forged a partnership with Andretti Autosport, Formal remained in Lamborghini Super Trofeo North America, whilst also joining their Racers Edge Motorsport-supported GTD program in IMSA SportsCar Championship.
-In the former, Formal won 10 of the 12 races on his way to his second consecutive Super Trofeo North America title.
+In the former, Formal won ten of the 12 races on his way to his second consecutive Super Trofeo North America title.
 In IMSA, Formal scored a best result of sixth at the 24 Hours of Daytona as he ended the season 33rd in points.

 Formal was retained by Wayne Taylor Racing with Andretti in 2024 as he competed in both Lamborghini Super Trofeo North America and the IMSA SportsCar Championship as Racers Edge Motorsport left the partnership.
 In his first full-season in GTD, Formal took his maiden series pole at Laguna Seca and scored a best result of fifth twice as he finished eighth in points.
 Racing as a Lamborghini Factory driver in Super Trofeo, Formal took wins at Watkins Glen International, Circuit of the Americas, and Jerez on his way to runner-up honors at season's end.

 In 2025, Formal returned to Wayne Taylor Racing to race in both Lamborghini Super Trofeo North America and the IMSA SportsCar Championship.
-Driving alongside Trent Hindman, the pair took the team's first GTD win at the fifth round of the season at Canadian Tire Motorsport Park.
+Driving alongside Trent Hindman in the former, the pair took the team's first GTD win at the fifth round of the season at Canadian Tire Motorsport Park and ended the year 12th in the class standings.
+Driving alongside Hampus Ericsson in the latter, the pair won seven races and scored two more podiums to secure the Pro title by 26 points, as well as the Super Trofeo World Finals Pro title at Misano.

+The following year, Formal returned to Wayne Taylor Racing for his fourth season in the GTD class of the IMSA SportsCar Championship, as well as his seventh campaign in Lamborghini Super Trofeo North America, albeit in Pro-Am.